genropy/genropy_saved/docs/genro/components/introduction.rst

 Components location
 ===================

-    The components MUST be situated in a folder named ``resources``: when you are creating a :ref:`genro_project`, you have two possible places to put your components:
+    The components MUST be situated in a folder named ``resources``.
+There are two possibles places to put a component:

     #.
 If you place a component at the following path::

         packageName/resources

        (where ``packageName`` is the name of the package and ``resources`` is a mandatory name for the folder), then the component is **private**: this means that anyone can use this component only in the project in which it has been created.

-       These components belong to the family of the :ref:`genro_private_resource`\s.
+       The **private** components belong to the family of the :ref:`genro_private_resource`\s.

     #.
 If you place your component at the following path::

         projectName/resources

-       (where ``projectName`` is the name of your project and ``resources`` is a mandatory name for the folder), then the component is **public**: this means that anyone can use this component in any project (for doing this, you must import the package that includes the component you want to use in your :ref:`instances_instanceconfig` file)
+       (where ``projectName`` is the name of your project and ``resources`` is a mandatory name for the folder), then the component is **public**: this means that anyone can use this component in any project.

+       If you need to import a component follow the instruction of the :ref:`components_requirements` section.

-       These components belong to the family of the :ref:`genro_public_resource`\s.
+       The **public** components belong to the family of the :ref:`genro_public_resource`\s.

     For more information on *private* and *public* components (that is, *private* and *public* resources) please check the :ref:`genro_intro_resources` documentation page.